jaslina/LearnAngular1/README.md

 ### angular.module
 1. Global plcae for creating ,retrieving and registering angular modules
-2. A module is a collection ofdirectives,controllers and other stuff
+2. A module is a collection of directives,controllers and other stuff
 3. *var myModule = angular.module('MyModule',[]);*
 4. *angular* is a global variable availble with the angularjs
 5. name we give while creating module *'MyModule'* should be same in *ng-app='MyModule'*

+### Controller
+1. Controllers are the behavior behind the DOM elements.
+2. AngularJS lets you express the behavior in a clean readable form without the usual boilerplate of updating the DOM, registering callbacks or watching model changes.
+3. AngularJS models are plain old JavaScript objects.
+This makes your code easy to test, maintain, reuse, and again free from boilerplate.
-6. **Registering a controller**
+4..  **Registering a controller**
-  1.Module is a collection of things like controllers 2.A controller has to be registered with a module
+  * Module is a collection of things like controllers
+  * A controller has to be registered with a module
-  3.
+  *
-    ~~~~function MainFn(){}
+    ``` function MainFn(){}
     var myModule = angular.module('MyModule',[]);
     myModule.controller=("MainCtrl",MainFn);
-    ~~~~
+    ```
-    4. controller first argument is *controller name* and the second argument is the *function name*
+  * controller first argument is *controller name* and the second argument is the *function name*

-###Dependency injection and scope
+### Dependency injection and scope

-1.Dependency injection is a way in which you can have the things that you need rather than you manually looking it up.
+1. Dependency injection is a way in which you can have the things that you need rather than you manually looking it up.
-2.in the method argument use *$scope* .
+2. in the method argument use *$scope* .
 Angular inject the *$scope* to the function
 3. We can use the *$scope* object to fetch values and add values

-###ng-click
+4. **Dependency Injection** : *Giving a function an object* rather than creating an object inside a function pass it to the function.
+5. Js arrays can include functions as elements

+### Interpolation
+1. Creating a string by combining strings and placeholders. ie 'my name is :'+ name

+### ng-click
 1.
 ~~~~ <button ng-click="update()"></button>
 ~~~~

-2.register the function inside the controller .
+2. register the function inside the controller .
 ~~~~ $scope.update = function(){};
 ~~~~

-###ng-model Two way binding
+### ng-model Two way binding

 1.
 ~~~~ <input type="text" ng-model="userName"></input>